arthur-bryan/web-opi/README.md

 There is a script that converts strings to mp3 files (see create_audio.py)

 ## :page_facing_up: Requirements
 -   Orange Pi PC (not tested with another versions).
 -   Something connected to GPIOs to be controlled.
--  Python verion >= 3.6
+-   Python version >= 3.6

 ## :movie_camera: Demonstration
 -  YouTube: https://www.youtube.com/watch?v=T7odtEwHvsE